tgrishanina/deep-learning-challenge/README.md

 Summary: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

 The adjustments listed above were used concurrently and one at a time.
 Unfortunately, none of them resulted in a higher accuracy rate.
+The model is unable to perform above the 73% threshold.
+Unless I discover a solution upon further analysis, I would suggest trying a different model altogether, such as decision trees or random forests.
+These models tend to do well with tabular data such as this, and may be more compatible with noisy data.